-During the evaluation of the program the EEC was informed that the graduates from this MSc receive 2 parchments which is concerning given that the UCLAN-UK is not contributing to the delivery of any of the ECTS provided from the program.
+During the evaluation of the program the EEC was informed that the graduates from this MSc will receive 2 parchments which is concerning given that the UCLAN-UK is not contributing to the delivery of any of the ECTS provided from the program.

-Admission requirements are in place: A Bachelor Degree (lower second class 2:2) or equivalent qualifications and proof of English language proficiency (i.e. at least 6.5 in the IELTS examination), which is clearly communicated.
-There are allowances for RPL entry and the students can apply APL (30/90).
-Academic advisors and tutors are available to support and monitor student progression.
+Admission requirements are in place for the program: A Bachelor Degree (lower second class 2:2) or equivalent qualifications and proof of English language proficiency (i.e. at least 6.5 in the IELTS examination) and both of these requirements are clearly communicated.
+There are allowances for APL entry and the students can apply for APL (30/90).
+Academic advisors and personal tutors are available to support and monitor student progression.
 The grading and degree classification systems are comparable to other national and international Higher Education Institutions.
 The panel has observed that student progression is appropriately monitored and supported by exams and other means of assessment so that students can advance their careers and achieve employability.
-There is gender balance in the cohort.
-The School monitors student performance, wellbeing, and support services are in place.
-Academic advisors and tutors are available to support and monitor students' progress.
+The School monitors student performance, wellbeing, and supportive services are in place.

 There are pre-defined regulations regarding the selection and intake of students.
-The number of students is determined and the School aims on low student intake to keep the successful mentoring and employability of the program.
-The study program is a key element in ensuring the progress of the students, and it clearly defines the number and workload of the various courses, and how they are distributed in the 3 semesters.
-There are also predefined and published regulations regarding student progression, and processes and tools to collect, monitor and act on information on student progression, are in place.
+The number of students per cohort is predetermined and the School aims on low student intake (20) to keep the successful mentoring and employability opportunities for the program.
+The study program is a key element in ensuring the progression of the students, and it clearly defines the overall number and workload of the various courses, and how they are distributed in the 3 semesters.
+There are also pre-defined and published regulations regarding student progression, and processes and tools to collect, monitor and act on information on student progression, are in place.